PopcornComputer/CHIP_Pro-Docs/source/includes/_pins.md

 47 | UDP1 | USB1-DP | USB1 D+ Signal | A I/O
 50 | VUSB | VCC-USB | VBUS Power Supply | P

-Note: The on-board micro USB connector is wired in series with the castellated edge points at VBUS, UDP0, UDM0, and GND.
+Note: The on-board micro-USB connector is wired in series with the castellated edge points at VBUS, UDP0, UDM0, and GND.
 If you connect a USB host to both the castellated edges AND the connector, at best your USB will no longer work, at worst you may damage your equipment.